Grumbel/rfactortools/FAQ.md

 Find the `.scn` file for the track and edit the `Light` section, the intensity value should be 1.0 or smaller.

+## Track complains that it can't open the `.mas`

+Check the `.scn` of the track, some tracks must be installed into a subdirectory and not into the toplevel `GameData/Locations/`, either add the directory or adopt the SearchPath in the `.scn`.